 If you have any questions please Contact Us

+MAT SIZES, THE OUTSIDE DIMENSIONS.
 When we talk about a mat or mat board size we are referring to the outside dimension of the mat.
-If your mat is not a Standard size we will need to know the dimensions of your frame.
-To determine this there are 2 usual methods - the glass/backing board size or the rebate size.
+If your mat is not a Standard Photographic size you will need to measure the size of your frame.
+To determine your size there are 2 usual methods - the glass/backing board size or the rebate size.

-Glass/Backing size.
-Generally the mat will always be the same size as the glass/backing board that comes with the frame.
+GLASS/BACKING BOARD SIZE.
+Generally the mat will always be the same size as the glass/backing board that comes out of the frame.
 Carefully measure the exact size (of either) and these dimensions will become your mat size.

 If you have any questions please Contact Us